Rosicrucian Egyptian Museum

-The Rosicrucian Egyptian Museum (REM) is devoted to ancient Egypt, located at Rosicrucian Park in the Rose Garden neighborhood of San Jose, California, United States.
+The Rosicrucian Egyptian Museum (REM) is a museum devoted to ancient Egypt, located at Rosicrucian Park in the Rose Garden neighborhood of San Jose, California, United States.

 It was founded by the Ancient Mystical Order Rosae Crucis (AMORC).
 The Rosicrucian order continues to support and expand the museum and its educational and scientific activities.
 The museum holds the largest collection of ancient Egyptian antiquities in the Western United States, and is located next to the AMORC headquarters.

 History

 The founder of AMORC, Harvey Spencer Lewis, was a collector of various artifacts with mystical symbolism, some of them from the East.
 His very first artifact was a small Sekhmet statue.
 In 1921 he contributed financially to the archaeological excavations at Tel el Amarna (Akhetaten, the capital city of the 18th dynasty pharaoh Akhenaten) of the Egypt Explorations Society of Boston by receiving donations from AMORC members.
 In return, the Egypt Explorations Society donated several Egyptian antiquities to AMORC.

 In 1928, he presented to the public a collection named "The Rosicrucian Egyptian Oriental Museum", located at the administration buildings of AMORC at San Jose, California.
-Supposedly, the San Jose location was chosen because of the affordability of the land back then.
+Supposedly, the San Jose location was chosen because of the affordability of the land at the time.
 After Lewis' tour in Egypt in 1929, AMORC received many more artifacts and donations, and as a result the collection grew significantly, with more than 2000 exhibits.

 The second Imperator of AMORC, Ralph Maxwell Lewis, son of H. Spencer Lewis, built new buildings for the museum, which opened in November 1966.

 By that time the museum was unique in: